-When no explanation for infertility is identified, the following approach is used:
+When no explanation for infertility is identified, an approach called controlled ovarian hyperstimulation may be used.

 Women are given a fertility drug (clomiphene), which stimulates several eggs to mature and be released, and human chorionic gonadotropin (hCG), which triggers ovulation, for up to three menstrual cycles.

 Semen is placed directly in the uterus to bypass the mucus (intrauterine insemination) within 2 days after ovulation is triggered by treatment with fertility drugs.